As Unity Care NW restores routine medical and dental care, how are you ensuring safety?

 This is a “novel” coronavirus, meaning that it’s a strain not previously seen.
 Much of the concern about this strain is that it’s so new that we’re still learning how it works.

-Coronavirus is now spread widely across Washington State and countries around the world.
+Coronavirus has now spread widely across Washington State and countries around the world.
 There is an increased possibility of serious illness, including death, among those who are elderly or have underlying health conditions.

 What should I do if I think I may have Coronavirus?

 If you have a fever, a cough, or feel short of breath, please call ahead of time at (360) 676-6177 before coming to our offices.
 That way, we can make sure that we take precautions to protect staff and other patients and respond appropriately to your symptoms.
 Currently, all patients are being screened at the front entrance before entering the building.
 Screening includes a temperature check and several questions.
 All patients are required to wear a mask to protect others.
 One will be provided if you do not have one.

 If you are experiencing severe shortness of breath or symptoms of a severe illness or injury of any nature, call 911.